tamusjroyce/mycroft-precise/README.md

 Construction:  Adding sox noise reduction and possible speech optimizations when recording samples?
 At least trying to.
+Conversion to speex and back to wav with sox doing normalization has been added.
+No parameter to invoke this additional feature yet.

+precise-listen may or may not be broken?
+In progress (driven by what we need for a customer).

 # Mycroft Precise